-Seals travel to different locations during their lives, so for us in Brixham we are lucky enough to regularly meet new ones, whilst those we have gotten to know often move on.
+Seals travel to different locations during their lives, so for us in South Devon, we are lucky enough to regularly meet new ones, whilst those we have got to know pretty well, often move on, or return when we least expect it.
 Here are some of their stories.

 Easter Bunny Ex entangled seal, seen in April 2020, still seen regularly in 2022